cosmos/gaia/docs/modules/globalfee.md

 2. One of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices` in `app.toml`, or node operators may set additional `minimum-gas-prices` in `app.toml` also zero coins.

-### Global Fee Params: `bypassMinFeeMsgTypes` and `maxTotalBypassMinFeeMsgGasUsage`
+### Global Fee Params: `BypassMinFeeMsgTypes` and `MaxTotalBypassMinFeeMsgGasUsage`

-Bypass messages are messages that are exempt from paying fees.
+Bypass minimum fee messages are messages that are exempt from paying fees.
 The above global fees and the below local `minimum-gas-prices` checks do not apply for transactions that satisfy the following conditions:

-- Contains only bypass message types defined in `bypassMinFeeMsgTypes`.
+- Contains only bypass message types defined in `BypassMinFeeMsgTypes`.
 - The total gas used is less than or equal to `MaxTotalBypassMinFeeMsgGasUsage`.
 - In case of non-zero transaction fees, the denom has to be a subset of denoms defined in the global fees list.

-Starting from gaiad `v10.0.0`,  `bypassMinFeeMsgTypes` and `MaxTotalBypassMinFeeMsgGasUsage` are part of global fee params and can be proposed at network level.
-The default `bypassMinFeeMsgTypes=[
+Starting from gaiad `v10.0.0`,  `BypassMinFeeMsgTypes` and `MaxTotalBypassMinFeeMsgGasUsage` are part of global fee params and can be proposed at network level.
+The default `bypass-min-fee-msg-types=[
 "/ibc.core.channel.v1.MsgRecvPacket",
 "/ibc.core.channel.v1.MsgAcknowledgement",
 "/ibc.core.client.v1.MsgUpdateClient",